-At baseline, the site will be marked on either side of the trail using pegs (pickets or stakes).
+At baseline, the site will be marked on either side of the trail using markers (pickets or stakes).
+The markers will be placed beyond the baseline edge of the trail to allow measurement of the expansion or contraction of the track, and associated trail measures, over time.

-At each data collection event, the tape measure will be placed across the trail, starting at the guide peg (southern or eastern picket depending on track orientation).
-The distance from the guide picket to both track edges will be recorded.
+At each data collection event, the tape measure will be placed across the trail, starting at the guide marker (southern or eastern marker depending on track orientation).
+The distance from the guide marker to both track edges will be recorded.